akeneo/pim-community-dev/Bundle/LocaleBundle/Resources/doc/reference/locale-settings.md

 Language
 ========

 Locale settings provides application language configuration.
-Language setting affects translations and representation of date times.
+Application language affects translations and representation of date times.
 For example you could have en_US locale but french language, in this case date/times will be localized using en_US locale but with french language.
 To get current language there is a corresponding method: